thrive-spectrexq/NexDefend/README.md

 ### 4. AI Model Training

-Before using the AI-powered features, you need to train the machine learning model.
-You can do this by sending a `POST` request to the `/train` endpoint of the AI service:
+After starting the services, you must train the AI model by sending a POST request to the AI service.

 ```bash
 curl -X POST http://localhost:5000/train